 Bed bug bites can leave you with painful inflammation and since they love to hide in beds, you may be bitten a number of times before you wake up in the morning!
-If you have a severe allergic reaction its recommended that you seek professional medical assistance.
+If you have a severe allergic reaction, its recommended that you seek professional medical assistance as soon as possible.
 Besides medical creams and pills, things like tea tree oil, baking soda and even lemon juice can also give you relief at minimal cost.
+I highly recommend that you try these first as they work really well.

 Since bed bugs can be found throughout the world, many people have suffered from their bites.
+Since you are reading this, you have also most likely been a victim but don’t worry, you are not alone.
 Their primary diet is blood, which makes humans their meal of choice, definitely not good news for us!
 Based on personal experience, they can leave a rather nasty, red mark which can itch like mad.
 No wonder people say “Goodnight and don’t let the bed bugs bite!”
 What do these bites look like (and what to do if you are bitten) and what are some ways that you can get rid of them?

 What Do Bed Bug Bites Look Like?

 In comparison to other insect bites, bed bug bite marks are usually in groups of three or more when they appear on the skin.
 This is sometimes called the “breakfast, lunch and supper bites”.
 As you can see in the picture below, the bites are rather close to each other.
 Their bites often look like little red bumps, pimples or even blisters and welts.
 Some people can also mistake them for flea bites.
 If one of these insects bite you, you usually won’t even feel it as it uses a form of anesthetic which dulls the pain.
 Bed bugs also are known to leave bite marks in a straight line, also in close proximity to each other.
 A single bed bug can bite you a number of times during the night.
-However, if you have a bed bug infestation, there are usually a large number of these little pests and this can result in a multitude of bed bug bites which can pose a potential health risk.
-We will discuss this in more detail in a short while.
+However, if you have a bed bug infestation, there are usually a large number of these little pests and this can result in a multitude of bite marks.
+Please also remember that some people may not have a negative reaction to these bites.
+In fact, sometimes they are mistaken for spider bites, even by medical professionals so make sure you let your doctor know if you feel it could be a bite from bedbugs.
+Lastly, you will be happy to learn that bed bugs do not fly so you won’t be attacked from the air.

 The biggest problem with these bites is that, depending on the persons skin and their tolerance to bacteria, their appearance is different on different types of people.
 I have noticed in the past that if I get bitten by a mosquito, I get a rather large red mark (even without scratching), whereas my husbands skin hardly shows any signs of the bite.